2004 Summer Olympics: Participating National Olympic Committees

 All National Olympic Committees (NOCs) except Djibouti participated in the Athens Games.
 Two new NOCs had been created since 2000 and made their debut at these Games (Kiribati and East Timor).
 Therefore, with the return of Afghanistan (who had been banned from the 2000 Summer Olympics), the number of participating nations increased from 199 to 201.
-Also since 2000, Yugoslavia had changed its name to Serbia and Montenegro and its code from YUG to SCG.
+Additionally, Yugoslavia had changed its name the year prior to Serbia and Montenegro and its code from YUG to SCG; the country would dissolve two years later, making this its only Olympics appearance under the new moniker.
 Georgia's new flag made its debut at the Olympics by unfurling it at the opening ceremony on 13 August.
 It replaces the post-Soviet flag, which had been used since Lillehammer 1994.

 In the table below, the number in parentheses indicates the number of participants contributed by each NOC.